Edmund Gibbons

 Edmund Francis Gibbons (September 16, 1868 - June 19, 1964) was an American prelate of the Roman Catholic Church.
-He served as bishop of Albany in New York State from 1919 to 1954.
+He served as bishop of the Diocese of Albany in New York State from 1919 to 1954.

 Biography

 Edmund Gibbons was born on September 16, 1868, in White Plains, New York, to Irish immigrants James and Joanna (née Ray) Gibbons.
 His father was a stonecutter who helped build the New York State Capitol in Albany, New York.

 Gibbons first attended Niagara College in Lewiston, New York.
 Deciding to become a priest, he the Seminary of Our Lady of Angels at Niagara College.
 He later continued his studies at the Pontifical North American College in Rome.

 Priesthood

 Gibbons was ordained to the priesthood in Rome for the Diocese of Buffalo on May 27, 1893, by Cardinal Lucido Maria Parocchi.
 After his ordination, Bishop Stephen V. Ryan appointed Gibbons as his personal secretary.
 He was named superintendent of Catholic schools in the diocese in 1900.
 Four years later, he also became pastor of St. Vincent's Parish in Attica, New York.
 Gibbons was transferred in 1916 to St. Teresa's Parish in Buffalo.